The Knack: Get the Knack

 Within months of their live debut, popular club gigs on the Sunset Strip, as well as guest jams with musicians such as Bruce Springsteen, Tom Petty and Ray Manzarek, led to the band being the subject of a record label bidding war.
 The band was pursued by ten record labels, but decided on Capitol Records; at the time, the Knack was given the largest signing sum in the label's history.
 A&R executives Bruce Garfield and Bruce Ravid are credited with signing the band.

 The band's debut album, Get the Knack, was one of the year's best-selling albums, holding the number one spot on Billboard magazine's album chart for five consecutive weeks and selling two million copies in the United States.
 The lead single, "My Sharona", was a No. 1 hit in the US, and became the number-one song of 1979.
-The follow-up single "Good Girls Don't" peaked at No. 11 in the US, and reached No. 1 in Canada.
+Fieger wrote the song about the woman who would later become his girlfriend, Sharona Alperin.The follow-up single "Good Girls Don't" peaked at No. 11 in the US, and reached No. 1 in Canada.

 However, the band's rise to the top of the charts also precipitated a backlash.
 Capitol's packaging of Get the Knack included a perceived cover likeness to Meet the Beatles! with the record's center label being the same design and style as the Beatles' early 1960s LPs.
 Coupled with the band's "retro" 1960s look and pop/rock sound, the company's stylings led detractors to accuse them of being Beatles rip-offs, which the band and their record company denied.
 Fieger acknowledged the band's likeness to the Beatles, claiming that it was their intention to present the Knack as a replica of the British Invasion.
 He went on to mention how fans of the Knack had not been able to experience the times of the 1960s, and that it was wrong to deny them the privilege of experiencing something similar.
 Critics fought back, claiming the band was imposing inadequate memories of the 1960s on those who didn't know better.
 Soon, as Get the Knack became more popular, the band was met with hostility from other artists who felt the intense marketing of the band was invalidating their own efforts of invoking the 1960 sound.
 This perception, and the perception that the object of some of the Knack's songs were teenaged girls (subsequently acknowledged when the band was years older), quickly led to a "Knuke the Knack" campaign led by San Francisco artist Hugh Brown.